Naman-Pal/SIHMON/ceng355report.md

 In the Home screen, a thoughtful user experience feature is implemented through the use of an exit confirmation dialog.
 When a user presses the back button, a dialog prompt appears, seeking confirmation before closing the app.
 This dialog serves as a safeguard against accidental app closures, allowing users to confirm their intent to exit or cancel the action.

 ### 3.3 Navigation drawer
+The navigation drawer is a key component of the mobile application's user interface, designed to facilitate easy and efficient navigation without disrupting the primary content display.
+It comprises a list of menu options, including 'Temperature,' 'Sleep Monitor,' and 'Pulse Oximeter,' all indicative of the app's health monitoring capabilities.
+Additionally, there are other items like 'About Us' and 'Give Feedback' that likely direct users to informational and customer service sections within the app.

+I made minor changes to enhance clarity and ensure that the information flows smoothly.

 ### 3.4 End-user Considerations
 #### 3.4.1 User interface
 ### 3.5 Firebase authentication